Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Measurability concerns

 For this section, let us adopt some notation.
 As always, fix $p \ge 1$ and let $(\Omega,\F,\P_{\mu})$ be a probability space on which is defined a sequence $Y_1,Y_2,\ldots$ of $X$-valued random variable with common distribution $\mu\in \Pcal_{p-1}(X)$.
 Note that we do not assume that $\F$ is $\P$-complete.
 Then, recall that by the \emph{Effros $\sigma$-algebra} $\Ecal(X)$ on $\closed(X)$ we mean the $\sigma$-algebra generated by the sets $\{C\in \closed(X): C\cap B_r^{\circ}(x) \neq \emptyset\}$ where $x$ ranges over all points in $X$ and $r$ ranges over all non-negative real numbers.
 An $\Ecal(X)$-measurable map $\Omega\to\closed(X)$ is called a \emph{random set}.
 We also see that $\Ecal(X)$ induces a $\sigma$-algebra on $\cpt(X)$ which (by a slight abuse of notation) we also denote $\Ecal(X)$, so an $\Ecal(X)$-measurable map $\Omega\to\cpt(X)$ will also be called a random set.

 Our first result shows that the relaxed restricted Fr\'echet mean sets are in fact random sets.
-Note that this result requires us to invoke Corollary~\ref{cor:Fp-cpt}, showing the compactness of relaxed restricted Fr\'echet means, which is proved in the next subsection; this is not a fault in the logic, but we have chosen this ordering for the sake of exposition.
+Note that this result requires us to invoke Lemma~\ref{lemma:Fp-cpt}, showing the compactness of relaxed restricted Fr\'echet means, which is proved in the next section; this is not a fault in the logic, but we have chosen this ordering for the sake of exposition.

 \begin{lemma} Let $(X,d)$ be a HB space, and $p\ge 1$.
-Then, for any $n\in\N$, any random set $C:\Omega\to\closed(X)$, and any random relaxation scale $\varepsilon :\Omega\to [0,\infty)$, the relaxed restricted Fr\'echet mean set $F_p(\bar \mu_n,C,\varepsilon):\Omega\to \cpt(X)$ is a random set. \end{lemma}
+Then, for any $n\in\Nbb$, any random set $C:\Omega\to\closed(X)$, and any random relaxation scale $\varepsilon :\Omega\to [0,\infty)$, the relaxed restricted Fr\'echet mean set $F_p(\bar \mu_n,C,\varepsilon):\Omega\to \cpt(X)$ is a random set. \end{lemma}